-If you're old enough to remember when MTV was awesome, then you probably remember that one show where teens were abducted while a stranger went though their bedrooms looking for all their dirty little secrets.
+If you're old enough to remember when MTV was awesome, then you probably remember that one show where producers abducted teens, then a stranger looked through their bedrooms for dirty little secrets.
 Yes, the one with the blacklight.
 Locked away somewhere in the mid-2000s - along with frosted lip gloss and halter tops - is one of MTV's earliest attention-grabbing original TV shows, Room Raiders.

 Like every massive production on cable TV, secrets from the making of Room Raiders abound.
 Between 2003 and 2009, the crew successfully stashed away tons of behind-the-scenes stories, not unlike the ones the contestants tried to keep hidden.
-Digging up the dirt of Room Raiders exposes the realism of MTV's phenomenal reality TV show — how the producers worked their tricks behind the scenes, and how gross teenagers can really be.
+Digging up the dirt of Room Raiders exposes the realism of MTV's phenomenal reality TV show, how the producers worked their tricks behind the scenes, and how gross teenagers can really be.

-One Contestant’s Father Grabbed A Gun After Her Abduction Scene
+One Contestant’s Father Grabbed A Gun After The Abduction ScenePhoto: Room Raiders/MTV

-When Justin Timberlake and Janet Jackson showed a bit too much skin during their superbowl half-time show, MTV got in big trouble.
-The half-time show was produced by MTV, and the FCC wasn't too happy with the fact that Janet's pasty ripped off.
+When Justin Timberlake and Janet Jackson showed a bit too much skin during their Super Bowl halftime show, MTV got in big trouble.
+MTV produced the halftime show, and the FCC wasn't too happy with how Janet's pasty ripped off.